PseudoDevs/IamGhost/FATAL14.md

-Last updated: 2024-04-02 19:02:05
+Last updated: 2024-04-02 19:02:38
-Random Quote: The best cure for the body is a quiet mind. - Napoleon
+Random Quote: Once a new technology rolls over you, if you're not part of the steamroller, you're part of the road. - Stewart Brand